 Besides asymmetric fusion and cytoplast-protoplast fusion, intraspecific, interspecific or intergeneric symmetric hybridization can spontaneously produce cybrids in higher plants.
 This is a common phenomenon in some species, especially tobacco and citrus.
-In interspecific symmetric somatic hybridization in tobacco (Nicotiana tabacum and N. suaveolens), cybrids with carpelloid stamens were obtained (32).
+In interspecific symmetric somatic hybridization in tobacco (Nicotiana tabacum and N. suaveolens), cybrids with carpelloid stamens were obtained [32].
 Citrus cybrids can sometimes be produced as a byproduct from the application of standard symmetric somatic hybridization procedures.
-To date, more than 40 of 250 parental combinations produced cybrids via symmetric fusion (19).
+To date, more than 40 of 250 parental combinations produced cybrids via symmetric fusion [19].

-Somatic fusion methods
+143 Somatic fusion methods

-The two primary somatic fusion methods are polyethylene glycol (PEG) induced fusion and electrofusion (33,34).
-PEG induced fusion has advantageous in that it does not require special equipment, low cost, and high frequency of heterokaryon formation.
+The two primary somatic fusion methods are polyethylene glycol (PEG) induced fusion and electrofusion [33,34].
+PEG induced fusion is advantageous in that it does not require special equipment, low cost, and high frequency of heterokaryon formation.
 Electrofusion relies on two different electrical pulses.
-Protoplasts are brought into intimate contact during the first pulse called dielectrophoresis; and the second pulse is a very short burst of intense direct current, which results in membrane fusion.
+Protoplasts are brought into intimate contact during the first pulse called di-electrophoresis; and the second pulse is a very short burst of intense direct current, which results in membrane fusion.
 Electrofusion has the advantages of convenience, no cell toxicity, and high frequency heterokaryon formation.

-Selection schemes for somatic hybridization
+151 Selection schemes for somatic hybridization

-For successful somatic hybrid regeneration, it is necessary to select the hybrid products from among the unfused and homo-fused protoplasts.
-An efficient selection system avoids the tedious identification of somatic hybrids among large numbers of regenerated calli or plants.
-Several schemes have been developed for somatic hybrid selection.
-These schemes include selective media; metabolic inhibitors (35), complementation systems such as chlorophyll deficiency complementation (36), auxotroph complementation, resistance markers and double mutants (37); individual selection and culture, and application of the green fluorescent protein (GFP) marker gene.
+For successful somatic hybrid regeneration, it is necessary to select the hybrid products from 152 among the unfused and homo-fused protoplasts.
+An efficient selection system avoids the tedious 153 identification of somatic hybrids among large numbers of regenerated calli or plants.
+Several 154 schemes have been developed for somatic hybrid selection.
+These schemes include selective 155 media; metabolic inhibitors [35], complementation systems such as chlorophyll deficiency 156 complementation [36], auxotroph complementation, resistance markers and double mutants [37]; 157 individual selection and culture, and application of the green fluorescent protein (GFP) marker 158 159 gene.

-The GFP gene has been a newly exploited marker to select somatic hybrids.
-It originates from the aquatic jellyfish Aequorea victora and emits stable and distinctive green fluorescence when expressed by living cells, without any cofactors or substrates but oxygen (38).
-For this reason, transgenic plants expressing the GFP gene have been recently used as a parent in somatic hybridization.
-The potential of GFP as a somatic hybridization marker was first documented by using a transgenic citrange plant expressing GFP as a parent in a somatic fusion experiment (39).
-GFP was shown to be useful for the continuous monitoring of the fusion process, identification of hybrid colonies, and selection of somatic hybrid embryos or plants.
-Guo & Grosser (40) further used the GFP marker in citrus somatic fusion and provided direct evidence of somatic hybrid vigor.
+160 The GFP gene has been a newly exploited marker to select somatic hybrids.
+It originates from the aquatic jellyfish Aequorea victora and emits stable and distinctive green fluorescence when 161 expressed by living cells, without any cofactors or substrates but oxygen [38].
+For this reason, 162 transgenic plants expressing the GFP gene have been recently used as a parent in somatic 163 hybridization.
+The potential of GFP as a somatic hybridization marker was first documented by 164 165 using a transgenic citrange plant expressing GFP as a parent in a somatic fusion experiment [39].
+GFP was shown to be useful for the continuous monitoring of the fusion process, identification of 166 hybrid colonies, and selection of somatic hybrid embryos or plants.
+Guo & Grosser [40] further 167 168 used the GFP marker in citrus somatic fusion and provided direct evidence of somatic hybrid vigor.